 - Philip Lottholz, post-doctoral research Fellow at the collaborative Research Centre in the Institute of Sociology, Justus Leibig University Giessen, Germany

-- Abiosseh Davis, monitoring and Evaluation officer for Interpeace
+- Abiosseh Davis, Global Monitoring, Evaluation and Learning Manager for Interpeace

 24 November: Decolonization and Military Interventions

-- Yannick Quéau, Executive Director of the Intervention and Research Group for Peace
+- Yannick Quéau, Executive Director of the Information and Research Group for Peace

 - Jean Eudes Biem, International School of Security Forces, Cameroon

 1 December: Kinderen van de dekolonisatie.
 The role of the diaspora in memory of the colonial past (closing debate at De Studio, organized by UCSIA.
-Event in Dutch)
+Livestreamed event in Dutch)

-- Nadia Nsayi, political scientist, author of the book "Dochter van de Dekolonisatie" and curator of the MAS exhibition '100 x Congo.
+- Nadia Nsayi, political scientist, author of the book "Dochter van de Dekolonisatie" and co-curator of the MAS exhibition '100 x Congo.
 A century of Congolese art in Antwerp'

 - Mohamed Barrie, co-founder of African Youth Organization (AYO) and co-coordinator of Black History Month Belgium

-- Performances by Ouologuem Seckou, slam poet (Antwerps stadsdichter)
+- Performances by Seckou Ouologuem, slam poet (Antwerps stadsdichter) and hiphop artist PASI.